pl238dk/asa_parse/README.md

 This is a framework that is able to parse a Cisco ASA firewall configuration into a Python dictionary.

-In one portion of the parsing, all object and object-groups are stored into a single dictionary `Config.object`.
+The main configuration is in `fw.py` but an alternative and slimmed down version is in `config.py`.
+I recommend `fw.py` with added features.

-In another portion of the parsing, all ACLs are stored in a single dictionary `Config.acl`.
+In different aspects of the parsing, information is stored in multiple dictionaries :
+- Network objects and object-groups
+- Service object and object-groups
+- ACL information
+- VPN information
+- NAT statements

 ## Getting Started